rahulkarthickr/dbms/Overview.md

 - Whenever Primary Key is given, it does some mathematical calculations which returns the memory address
 - Using that memory address, we can get the values inside that memory address

+### Stored Procedure

+- Stored Procedure is using of the pre-compiled SQL for carrying out repeated operations
+- It is similar to functions in various other programming languages

+### TRIGGER

+- **TRIGGER** is used when we want to trigger one operation while performing another operation
+- For example, whenever we are ordering food means the notification table should be called automatically

+### VIEW

+- **VIEW** is a kind of virtual table and it is used for performing complex queries
+- Whenever we are performing SQL queries and we want to access the result often means we can store it in a **VIEW**

+### Peformance Tuning

+- Performance tuning can be done by

+  - Query Optimization
+  - Database Sharding
+  - CAP Theorem
+  - Indexing
+  - Caching